Amazon (NASDAQ: AMZN) is one of the biggest companies in the world, and its founder, Jeff Bezos, is among the richest people in the world.

 What Are the Biggest Amazon Competitors?

-Since Amazon’s business spans so many industries, we’ve categorized their main competitors into their respective brackets.
+Since Amazon’s business spans so many industries, we’ve categorized its main competitors into their respective sectors.

 Amazon Competitors: Retail and eCommerce